 Cloud Backup registers databases based on username and password.
 To back up a MySQL or SQL Server database, you must obtain the username and password from the database administrator.
 Oracle databases can be registered without passwords.

 Register a database in the Cloud Backup console.
 Cloud Backup automatically installs a backup client on the ECS instance that hosts the database.
-Cloud Backup can discover the database that you want to back up only after you register the database.
-You are not charged for using Cloud Backup if you only register a database in the Cloud Backup console.
+You are not charged for using Cloud Backup if you only register a database without creating a backup plan.

-To ensure that your database can be backed up as expected, Cloud Backup provides the precheck feature to identify issues that may cause backup failure.
+Precheck a database to ensure that it can be backed up as expected.
+Cloud Backup provides the precheck feature to identify issues that may cause backup failure.

-When you create a backup plan, configure the backup vault, data source, backup cycle, retention period, and backup policies (such as full backup and incremental backup).
-Cloud Backup starts the backup plan and continuously backs up data from the specified database.
+Create a backup plan by configuring the backup vault, data source, backup cycle, retention period, and backup policies (such as full backup and incremental backup).
+Cloud Backup starts the plan and continuously backs up data from the specified database.

+Restore a database when needed.
 You are not charged for restoring a database.
-If a database exception occurs, you can restore the data of the database to the source database or another registered database within the same account in the same region based on recovery points.
+If a database exception occurs, restore the database data to the source database or another registered database within the same account in the same region based on recovery points.

 Pricing

-The Database Backup feature for ECS in Cloud Backup incurs the following two types of fees:
+ECS Database Backup in Cloud Backup incurs two types of fees:

 Database backup vault rental fee

-You must create a database backup vault for database backups.
+Create a database backup vault before you start database backups.
 Multiple databases in the same region can share a backup vault.
 Each vault includes a specific amount of free storage.
 For pricing details, see Pricing.

 Database backup storage fee

-You are charged a database backup storage fee for usage that exceeds the 100 GB free quota for each database backup vault.
-Storage usage is calculated based on the actual amount of data stored after deduplication and compression.
+Storage fees apply when usage exceeds the 100 GB free quota per database backup vault.
+Storage usage is calculated based on the actual data volume after deduplication and compression.
 For pricing details, see Pricing.

-Learn how to register your ECS databases for backup.
-For more information, see Register a MySQL database (ECS), Register an Oracle database (ECS), and Register a SQL Server database (ECS).
+Register your ECS databases for backup: Register a MySQL database (ECS), Register an Oracle database (ECS), and Register a SQL Server database (ECS).

-Learn about the best practices for using Cloud Backup.
-For more information, see Best practices.
+For best practices on using Cloud Backup, see Best practices.